-We define plaquette variables $\psi_p =\phi_1 -\phi_2 -\phi_3 + \phi_4 $ corresponding to all plaquettes of the lattice, see Figure (\ref{fig1-0}, left).
-It is clear that the new variables $\psi_p$ are not independent and we should consider many constraints which generally are written as $\sum_{p\in c}\pm \psi_p=0$ where sign of field variables in this relarion and form of the constraint depends on structure of the lattice.
-Such constraints can be applied to the partition function by many delta functions and we will have:
+We define plaquette variables $\psi_p =\phi_1 -\phi_2 -\phi_3 + \phi_4 $ corresponding to each plaquette of the lattice, see Figure (\ref{fig1-0}, left).
+It is clear that the new variables $\psi_p$ are not independent and we should consider several constraints which generally are written as $\sum_{p\in c}\pm \psi_p=0$ where sign of field variables in this relation and form of the constraint depends on structure of the lattice.
+Such constraints can be applied to the partition function by several delta functions and we will have:

-As an example in Figure (\ref{fig1-1}-a), we show a qubic of a three-dimensional lattice corresponding to a 3D $U(1)$ lattice gauge theory where field variables $\phi_1 ,..., \phi_{12}$ live in the edges of that qubic.
-As it is shown in Figure (\ref{fig1-1}-b), we define six plaquette variables $\psi_1 ,..., \psi_6$ corresponding to six plaquettes of the qubic.
+As an example in Figure (\ref{fig1-1}-a), we show a cube of a three-dimensional lattice corresponding to a 3D $U(1)$ lattice gauge theory where field variables $\phi_1 ,..., \phi_{12}$ live in the edges of that cube.
+As it is shown in Figure (\ref{fig1-1}-b), we define six plaquette variables $\psi_1 ,..., \psi_6$ corresponding to six plaquettes of the cube.
 By considering the definition of each plaquette variable $\psi_p$ in term of variables $\phi_i$, it is simple to check that a relation as $\psi_1 -\psi_2 -\psi_3 +\psi_4 -\psi_5 +\psi_6 =0$ holds.
-Finally, we should apply this constraint to the partition function by a delta function as $\delta (\psi_1 -\psi_2 -\psi_3 +\psi_4 -\psi_5 +\psi_6)$ and then we convert it to an integral form by adding a new variable $\psi_c$, see Figure (\ref{fig1-1}-c) for a graphical notation.\\
+Finally, we should apply this constraint to the partition function by a delta function as $\delta (\psi_1 -\psi_2 -\psi_3 +\psi_4 -\psi_5 +\psi_6)$.

-Generally for a lattice gauge theory with an arbitrary dimension, we can apply the above process and we have the following relation for the partition function by replacing all delta functions as exponential forms,see Figure (\ref{fig1-0}, right) for a graphical notation of the delta functions:
+each delta function in the above form can be written by an integral form by adding a new variable $\psi_c$ where $\delta (\psi_1 -\psi_2 -\psi_3 +\psi_4 -\psi_5 +\psi_6)=\int d\psi_c~ e^{i\psi_c(\psi_1 -\psi_2 -\psi_3 +\psi_4 -\psi_5 +\psi_6)} $, see Figure (\ref{fig1-1}-c) for a graphical notation.
+Generally for a lattice gauge theory with an arbitrary dimension, we can apply the above process and we have the following relation for the partition function by replacing all delta functions as exponential forms, see Figure (\ref{fig1-0}, right) for a graphical notation of the delta functions:

 where we define new variables $\psi_c$ corresponding to each constraint which is denoted by $"c"$.
-If we apply transformations corresponding to all constraints in the partition function, it will be converted to a new model on a new lattice and the Hamiltonian will be in the following form:
+If we apply transformations corresponding to all constraints in the partition function, it will be converted to a new model on a bipartite graph and the Hamiltonian will be in the following form: